 When talking about a way to match media properties to some condition filter uses word criteria.

 It is important to understand that filter operates files, not qualities.
-Result of its work is a file (or set of files) that are passed to downstream filter in DirectShow graph.
+Result of its work is a file (or set of files) that is passed to downstream filter in DirectShow graph.
 So using criteria you select a file conforming conditions from criteria.
+"File" actually can be not really a single file but fragmented (chunked) stream with finite or infinite (in case of live streams) number of fragments.
+So below is used more generic term "media source".

-Main intention of this approach is support for DASH streams where video and audio are represented by separate files.
+Main intention of this approach is support for DASH format with single stream (where video and audio are represented by separate media sources).

 Top level criteria internally reside in criteria repositories.
 Criteria combo boxes (for example